NikhilMukraj/spiking-neural-networks-hardware/README.md

     - [ ] BRAM could store weights for every neuron (until RAM interface is developed)
       - If 20 bits, first 4 can store whether there is a connection, and if it is inhibitory or excitatory
   - [ ] Regular RAM
-    - [ ] Having RAM store last $dv$ to be used in calculations and read from multiple places at the same time
+    - Try with one memory controller and multiple memory controllers
 - [ ] Communication protocol
   - [ ] Basic pin testing
   - [ ] SPI